Powellelism/Coffee-Recipe-Management-System/meeting_notes.md

 Constantly updated meeting notes!
 Find the most recent one on top.

-05/02:
+* 05/02:

-Need to put features into Github, link issues.
+    * Need to put features into Github, link issues.
 Update workplan.md on repo.
-Familiarized ourselves with Justin's repo.
+    * Familiarized ourselves with Justin's repo.

-Hours available: 8-10 hours per person?
+    * Hours available: 8-10 hours per person?
 People present voted that.
 So around 400 hours total?

-Draw out UI?
+    * Draw out UI?
-Extending to "drinks", not just coffee.
+    * Extending to "drinks", not just coffee.
-Vanilla JS for accessibility/compatibility, better backend for navigation setup.
+    * Vanilla JS for accessibility/compatibility, better backend for navigation setup.
-Couple images too big--we will likely use new images though.
+    * Couple images too big--we will likely use new images though.
-New logo--Lea.
+    * New logo--Lea.

-Creation of recipe: can they choose inappropriate things?
+    * Creation of recipe: can they choose inappropriate things?
 ChatGPT checked: does not comply, so we're good.

+    * Wireframe diagram done for following scenarios
+        * User can browse popular and recent recipes without logging in
+        * User can register
+        * User can login
+        * User can reset password
+        * User can see popular and recent recipes know logged in with save, add comment, and rate buttons
+        * User can create recipes
+        * User can choose to fill out a expanding list to write down a recipe
+        * User can choose to autogenerate a recipe based on responses to questions which is fed into a LLM

 05/01: